akritibhusal/MiamiCollegeofDesign/README.md

 # MiamiCollegeofDesign

 Website for Miami College of Design, Miami, Florida.
-Designed in custom fibonacci grid with @kshitiztiwari and built with Jekyll + Siteleaf
+Designed in custom fibonacci grid with github.com/kshitiztiwari and built with Jekyll + Siteleaf

 Demo: https://akritibhusal.github.io/MiamiCollegeofDesign/